pdm-project/pdm/docs/docs/dependency.md

 name = "private"
 ```

-Use the name `name = "pypi"` if you want to override the configurated PyPI index.
+Use the name `name = "pypi"` if you want to override the configured PyPI index.
 Note that PDM specific settings
 are stored under `tool.pdm` namespace in the `pyproject.toml`.

 ## Allow prerelease versions to be installed